rsaryev/prisma-ai-extension/README.md

 Incorporate the extension into your code by importing it and passing it to the `PrismaClient` constructor.
 Here's an example in TypeScript:

+- `model`: The OpenAI model to use.
+The default is `gpt-3.5-turbo`.
+- `pathToSchema`: The path to the Prisma schema file.
+- `retry`: Optional.
+Default is false.
+If true, the extension will retry the query generation in case of an error.
+- `debug`: Optional.
+Default is false.
+If true, the extension will log the generated query to the console.
+- `readonly`: Optional.
+Default is true.
+If true, the extension will not execute any methods that modify data.

 ```ts
 import { PrismaClient, User } from '@prisma/client';
 import { PrismaAI } from 'prisma-ai-extension';